Cake mix muffins are one of my favorite ways to make muffins. Since I usually have cake mix in my pantry, it’s just more convenient.

 - Bake for 15-18 minutes or until a toothpick inserted into the center comes out clean.

 - Optional: Top with chocolate glaze, a ½ cherry and chopped almonds.

 Note: Bake the muffins at the same temperature called for in the cake recipe, but reduce the baking time by one-third to one-half.

 - Whisk together the powdered sugar and cocoa powder.

 - Slowly drizzle in milk, ¼ tsp at a time, stirring constantly until it becomes liquidy but not too thin.

 Makes about 18 muffins.

 I’m a huge fan of cherries, whether just eating them fresh or using them in recipes.
-Some of my favorite cherry recipes are these Cherry Bomb Chocolate Covered Cherries and this Proscuitto Cherry Bites.
+Some of my favorite cherry recipes are these Cherry Bomb Chocolate Covered Cherries and these Proscuitto Cherry Bites.

 These cake mix muffins are great for breakfast, brunch, or as a snack.
 And they will satisfy chocolate lovers, too.
 In fact, you can omit the cherries and substitute another fruit of your choice or leave the cherries out altogether and make just chocolate muffins.

 Pin for later…